KumarAnant/LokSabhaElection2019/README.md

 # LokSabhaElection2019
 Using NLP to analyze public sentiments on the general election 2019 in India

-India the largest democracy is going through basic requirement of being a democracy, i.e. ELection.
-It is a more than a month long marathon project for a country of population more than 1.3 Billion and more than 900 M people directly franchising their voting rights.
+India the largest democracy is going through the basic requirement of being a democracy, i.e. ELection.
+It is a more than a month long marathon project for a country of the population more than 1.3 Billion and more than 900 M people directly franchising their voting rights.

 Tweets are one of the most used media for common people to express their expectations and emotions.

-This python project is an attempt to analyze the expectations and emotions expressed in tweets and also to understand change in people's expectation over time.
+This python project is an attempt to analyze the expectations and emotions expressed in tweets and also to understand the change in people's expectation over time.

 ### First Analysis 20190426